 When most drivers think of spring weather, they imagine rain.
 But rain is not the only kind of hazardous spring weather.
 There are more categories of bad weather that occurs during the springtime.

-When rain or snow melt freezes on pavement, it forms an ice on the roads that is often referred to as “black ice.”
+When rain or snowmelt freezes on pavement, it forms ice on the roads that is often referred to as “black ice.”
 Black ice is almost always hard to spot, and can also form if the road is not designed or maintained well enough to drain properly.
 It is particularly harmful near bridges and overpasses, as temperatures tend to drop more rapidly on elevated surfaces.
-Drivers should slow down and drive well under the speed limit, since this ice isn’t always visible.
-If you’re driving during a time when you might encounter black ice, make sure to check your tire tread for traction, drive slowly and always use your headlights.
+Drivers should slow down and drive well under the speed limit since this ice isn’t always visible.
+If you’re driving during a time when you might encounter black ice, make sure to check your tire tread for traction, drive slowly, and always use your headlights.

 Most car accidents can be prevented.
 While there are circumstances that cannot always be avoided, it’s important to make sure you’re doing your part to help promote road safety.